Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface

 In summary, we have proposed and studied an ``active KPZ'' equation, having a surface velocity $v_p$ depending nonlocally on the surface gradients.
-Surprisingly, we find { stable surfaces with positional generalised QLRO or generalised logarithmic roughness} with { {\em nonuniversal exponents}} for wide-ranging choices of the model parameters, unlike the 2D KPZ equation. { Physically, this is due to the competition between the nonlocal and local nonlinear terms and the lack of their renormalisation}.
-At $d>2$, similar choices for the same parameters can suppress the KPZ roughening transitions, resulting into only smooth surfaces.
-Heuristically, a nonlocal part in $v_p$ means a local large fluctuation can generate a propulsion not just {\em locally}, but {\em over large scales}, which when sufficiently strong can suppress local variations in $v_p$ due to the local KPZ-nonlinear term.
+Surprisingly, we find { stable surfaces with positional generalized QLRO or generalized logarithmic roughness} with nonuniversal exponents for wide-ranging choices of the model parameters, unlike the 2D KPZ equation.
+Physically, this is due to the competition between the nonlocal and local nonlinear terms and the lack of their renormalization.
+Indeed, this competition between the nonlocal and local nonlinear terms distinguishes our model~(\ref{ch-kpz}) from that studied in Ref.~\cite{somen}, giving either generalized QLRO with nonuniversal scaling exponents or a novel roughening transition even in 2D controlled by the relative strengths of the local and nonlocal interactions.
+At $d>2$, sufficiently strong nonlinear nonlocal effects can either entirely suppress the KPZ roughening transitions, resulting into only smooth surfaces, or else give a roughening transition with nonuniversal scaling very different from the well-known roughening transition in the KPZ equation.
+Heuristically, a nonlocal part in $v_p$ means a local large fluctuation can generate a propulsion not just locally, but over large scales, which when sufficiently strong can suppress local variations in $v_p$ due to the local KPZ-nonlinear term.
 This in turn has the effect of reducing surface fluctuations.
 For other parameter choices, a KPZ-like perturbatively inaccessible rough phase is speculated.
 This may be explored by mode-coupling methods~\cite{jkb-mct}.
 In that parameter space, the roughening transition survives at $d>2$, but with significantly different scaling properties, { again with nonuniversal exponents}.
 We hope our studies here will provide further impetus to study nonlocal effects on similar nonequilibrium surface dynamics models, e.g., the conserved KPZ~\cite{ckpz,ckpz+} and the $|{\bf q}|$KPZ~\cite{qkpz-paper} equations.

-{\em Acknowledgement:-} A.B. thanks the SERB, DST (India) for partial financial support through the MATRICS scheme [file no.: MTR/2020/000406].
+A.B. thanks the SERB, DST (India) for partial financial support through the MATRICS scheme [File No. MTR/2020/000406].